A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

 Modulo 6-valent vertices, the relations (\ref{dot6}) and (\ref{ipidecomp}) become (\ref{reldotmod6}) and (\ref{tlc-threelines}) above.
 All other relations involving 6-valent vertices, namely (\ref{assoc2}), (\ref{assoc3}), and (\ref{distslide6}), are sent to zero modulo 6-valent vertices.
 Relation (\ref{switch}) implies both (\ref{reldotmod6}) and (\ref{tlc-threelines}) without reference to any graphs using 6-valent vertices.
 So if we wish to rephrase our quotient in terms of graphs that never have 6-valent vertices, the sole necessary relation imposed by the fact that 6-valent vertices were sent to zero is the relation (\ref{switch}).

 Suppose we only allow ourselves univalent, trivalent, and 4-valent vertices, but no 6-valent vertices, in a graph $\Gamma$.
 Then the $i$-graph of $\Gamma$, which consists of all edges colored $i$ and all vertices they touch, will be disjoint from the $i+1$- and $i-1$-graphs of $\Gamma$.
 The distant sliding property implies that the $i$-graph and the $j$-graph of $\Gamma$ effectively do not interact, when $i$ and $j$ are distant.
+This will motivate the definition in the next section.